-Second, the ease of installation and no holes to be drilled in the RV’s roof eliminating leak points.
+Second, the ease of installation and there are no holes to be drilled in the RV’s roof, eliminating leak points.

 Third, durability.
-These panels are also military grade and should take the beating that many RV solar panels take because of branches, and vibrations of just going down the road.
+These panels are also military grade and should take the beating that many RV solar panels.
+This may come from branches, UV degradation, and vibrations from just going down the road.

-Now these panels do have their drawbacks as well, the biggest of which is heat dissipation.
-Hot solar panels preform worse, and being stuck to the roof with no airflow these can get very hot.
+Now, these panels do have their drawbacks as well, the biggest of which is heat dissipation.
+Hot solar panels perform worse, and being stuck to the roof with no airflow these can get very hot.
 They can also dissipate that heat into the RV making your living space hotter.

-The second biggest drawback is the cost as these panels are more expensive than a similar glass solar panel alternative or even some other flexible competitors.
-As with any system, the drawbacks must be weighed against the positives for your situation.
+The second biggest drawback is the cost.
+These panels are more expensive than a similar glass solar panel alternative or even some other flexible competitors.
+As with any system, the drawbacks must be weighed against the positives of your situation.

-As we test the system more, we will elaborate on the pros and cons of these panels, but so far we have been loving their look and their performance!
+We elaborate on the pros and cons of these flexible panels in another article.
+Overall we love their look and their performance!

-We wired all the panels in a series parallel configuration and utilized a special combiner box on the roof that allowed us to wire them in three separate circuits.
+We wired all the panels in a series-parallel configuration.
+We also utilized a special combiner box on the roof that allowed us to wire them in three separate circuits.
 From here the wires ran down to the electronics.

 Inverter, Charge Controllers, and the Brains

-Solar panels cannot be connected to the batteries directly and need a special charge controller installed between them and the batteries.
+Solar panels cannot be connected to the batteries directly.
+Therefore, they need a special charge controller installed between them and the batteries.